shackcrack007/hybrid-attacks-course-template/README.md

 * you might see errors here and there - ignore them
 * when done, turn off the VMs, see you when the course starts!

-5. look at c:\LabSetupResults.txt and make sure all is installed properly, if something isn't then manually install it
+5. look at c:\lab\LabSetupResults.txt and make sure all is installed properly, if something isn't then manually install it

 ### 4. Prepare local machine